 - The waiter at the restaurant is super stuck up/conceited.

 - “Wie fandst du Marias Schwester?”

 “Ganz nett, aber ein bisschen eingebildet.”

 - “How’d you like Maria’s sister?”

 This was our look at das Bild and bilden.
 It was quite a range of stuff actually… pictures, education, forming, hallucinations… but I hope you could see how they all share the core idea of image and form.

 As always, if you have questions or suggestions or if you want to try out some examples just leave me a comment.

 I hope you liked it and see you next week.

 0 of 7 questions completed Questions: You have already completed the quiz before.
 Hence you can not start it again.
 Quiz is loading… You must sign in or sign up to start the quiz.
-You must first complete the following: 0 of 7 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) Which of these are called “Bild” in German? (multiple answers) What is the word for inspiration/role model?
+0 of 7 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) Which of these are called “Bild” in German? (multiple answers) What is the word for inspiration/role model?
 Which of the following statements about the verb “bilden” is false?
 Which of the following is the most common translation for “education”?
 What does the following sentence mean: What does the following sentence mean: “Maria bildet sich ein, eine gute Tänzerin zu sein.”
 What does this sentence mean: “Meine Nachbarin ist total eingebildet.”

 0 Essay(s) Pending (Possible Point(s): 0)